Heads up, our devs are blazing ahead—docs are catching up, so some features might not be fully documented yet.

 Handheld device / smart phone

 With our Flow Retail Assistant native app for iOS and Android, you basically have Flow Retail in your pocket.
-For stability and robustness, we do recommend a professional handheld device like a Zebra handheld.
-These cost anywhere from NOK 3000 for a relatively cheap and OK version, to NOK 10.000 to NOK 20.000 for the top models.
+For stability and robustness, we do recommend a professional handheld device.
+Handheld devices cost anywhere from NOK 3000 for a relatively cheap yet still good brand, to NOK 10.000 to NOK 20.000 for the top models from leading suppliers like Zebra.

 The Zebra TC series.